innoq/ml-ops.org/content/phase-zero.md

 ---

-# Phase Zero: “What is the business problem that we are trying to solve here?”
+# “What is the business problem that we are trying to solve here?”

 The most important phase in any software project is to understand the business problem and create requirements.
 ML-based software is no different here.